statespace-ai/toolfront/README.md

 ## Collaborative In-context Learning

 Data teams keep rewriting the same queries because past work often gets siloed, scattered, or lost.
 ToolFront teaches AI agents how your team works with your databases through [in-context learning](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#in-context-learning-key-concept).
-When provided with an API key, your agents will:
+With ToolFront, your agents can:

 - Reason about historical query patterns
 - Remember relevant tables and schemas
 - Reference your and your teammates' work

+> [!NOTE]
+> In-context learning is currently in open beta.
+To request an API key, please email Esteban at [esteban@kruskal.ai](mailto:esteban@kruskal.ai).

 ## Model Context Protocol (MCP)